dyrel78/INFO_201/milestone1/milestone1.md

 * **Stakeholders:** Customers who use this site, administrators
 * **Description:** Site functions must cater to the location of the customer, so either Australia, New Zealand or even other.
 * **Priority:** Must have - operational differences between Australian and New Zealand shops.
-* **Justification :** The client has stated that there are differences between how the Australian and New Zealand stores operate
+* **Justification:** The client has stated that there are differences between how the Australian and New Zealand stores operate
 * **Notes:**: Customers outside of New Zealand and Australia might use this site so a default site must need to be establishe.

 ### __Use a Shopping Cart__
 * **Stakeholders:** Customers intending to purchase from site
 * **Description:** This is a container for customers to place items they intend to purchase
-* **Justification :** Client has asked it to be conventional.
+* **Justification:** Client has asked it to be conventional.
 Just like a real life shopping trolley, having items saved and collated in a trolley creates a seamless shopping experience.
 * **Priority:** Must have - Customer would not be able to purchase more than one thing at a time if not present.
 Client has also asked for conventional methods when it comes to shopping carts.